jschaben/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+There are several reasons to use sessions.
+Some of them being to protect specific information within your application so only people logged in, and having that stored via a session would be able to access it.
+It is allows a user to essentially pick up where they left off when they leave then come back.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords and encrypts them so password strings are never displayed in your database.
+It hashes them the moment they are submitted a number of times and then stores withing bcrypt

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses salt, or places a 'random string' within the hasing algorithm that slows down reversal of hashes, if obtained by someone trying to hack.
+The salt, is then encrypted in each password each round and makes it much harder for brute force attacks.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JSON Web Token is the header, the payload and the signature.
+The header contains info about the type of token and the signing algorithm.
+The payload contains information about the user, data and claims.
+The signature is an encryption algorithm of the header and payload appended to the token that verifies that header or payload wasn't changed or manipulated.

 ## Minimum Viable Product